Athens

 The Athens Urban Transport Organization (http://www.oasa.gr) offers buses, trolley buses, and a subway system making it very easy to negotiate downtown and the surrounding suburbs without a car.

-In direct response to the 2004 Olympics the Metro system it has bloomed from one line to three lines and handles about 470,000 passengers daily.
+Its metro system (http://www.ametro.gr) is currently experiencing one of the biggest transportation expansions in Europe.
+In direct response to the 2004 Olympics it has bloomed from one line to three lines and now handles 470,000 passengers daily.
 Line 1 (ISAP) extends from Kifissia to the north to Piraeus harbor to the south.
 Major tourist stops include the National Archaeological Museum, Omonia Square, and the nightlife districts of Psirri and Thission.
 Line 2 (Sepolia-Dafni) includes the Acropolis and Syntagma Square.
 And Line 3 (Ethniki Amyna-Monastiraki) attends such major stops as the National Gallery and the Byzantine Museum.
 Stops are serviced every three minutes during rush hours, or every 10 minutes otherwise.

 There are 19 electric trolleybus routes most of which service downtown's main tourist areas.